Lantau Island

-Lantau Island (also Lantao Island, Lan Tao) is the largest island in Hong Kong, located West of Hong Kong Island and the Kowloon Peninsula, and is part of the New Territories.
+Lantau Island (also Lantao Island, Lan Tao or Lan Tau) is the largest island in Hong Kong.
+Located west of Hong Kong Island and the Kowloon Peninsula, it is part of the New Territories.
 Administratively, most of Lantau Island is part of the Islands District of Hong Kong.
 A small northeastern portion of the island is located in the Tsuen Wan District.

-Originally an island with fishing villages, it has been developed since the late 20th century with the construction of Tung Chung New Town on its north-western coast and the completion of several major infrastructure projects, including Lantau Link (1997), Hong Kong International Airport (1998), Hong Kong Disneyland (2005), Ngong Ping 360 (2006) and Penny's Bay Quarantine Centre (2020).
+Originally an island with fishing villages, it has been developed since the late 20th century with the construction of Tung Chung New Town on its north-western coast and the completion of several major infrastructure projects, including Lantau Link (1997), Hong Kong International Airport (1998), Hong Kong Disneyland (2005), and the Ngong Ping 360 gondola lift (2006).